-Anthea Raven – A/g Branch Manager, Strategic Policy Branch – Safe Work Australia
+Anthea Raven – A/g Branch Manager, Evidence and Compensation Branch – Safe Work Australia

 Anethea is responsible for developing policy and guidance relating to workers’ compensation and work health and safety (WHS), and oversees the development of workers’ compensation and WHS data and evidence.

 Anthea has been with Safe Work Australia since June 2017.
 She has a background in health services, with over 14 years of experience in key health and social policy areas of the Australian Public Service.
 These include population health and chronic disease prevention, Aboriginal and Torres Strait Islander Health, Aged Care Reform and Family Programs Policy.

 Megan Cruickshank – Manager Experience Design – WorkCover Queensland